IQSS/dataverse/doc/release-notes/8611-DataCommons-related-notes.md

 - Archiving via RDA-conformant Bags is more robust and is more configurable (PR #8773, #8747, #8699, #8609, #8606, #8610)
 - Users and administrators can see the archival status of the versions of the datasets they manage in the dataset page version table (PR #8748, #8696)
 - Administrators can configure messaging between their Dataverse installation and other repositories that may hold related resources or services interested in activity within that installation (PR #8775)
+- Collection managers can create templates that include custom instructions on how to fill out specific metadata fields.

 ## Notes for Dataverse Installation Administrators